jantman/blog/content/2018/03/diy-raspberry-pi-zero-gps-track-logger.md

 My next test was placing the GPS on the dash of my car during a quick five-mile trip to the grocery store and gas station.
 The results were shockingly accurate: not only did the unit perform perfectly as intended, but when I converted the logs to GPX format and used [gpsvisualizer.com](http://www.gpsvisualizer.com/) to overlay them on Google Maps, I could clearly see my route down to which side of the road I was driving on, the exact space I parked in, and which gas pump I used.

 I also did a test of the total time that I can capture data using the 10Ah battery pack and 8GB SD card.
 This might be a very slight amount unrealistic, since the GPS was stationary most of the time.
 After doing the above driving test I set the GPS up on the inside sill of my bedroom window and let it run.
 And run.
-And drove to work the next day with it on the dashboard of my car, left it in the car during my work day (on the bottom floor of a 4-story parking deck, where a GPS fix is impossible to get) and... >>>>TODO<<<<
+And drove to work the next day with it on the dashboard of my car, left it in the car during my work day (on the bottom floor of a 4-story parking deck, where a GPS fix is impossible to get), drove home, put it back on the window sill, and eventually fell asleep.
+Sometime during the night, at the 42-hour mark, the battery finally gave out.
+The total space used for 42 hours of data was approximately 40MB.

 ## Source Code